erhla/cmfproperty/README.md

 cmfproperty::make_report(ratios,
                          jurisdiction_name = "Cook County, Illinois"
                          )
+#to see the evaluated output---look at Report Evaluation Output at the end of this readme.
 ```

 Let’s break down each of the steps above.
 First, what kind of data do